r-chong/chat/README.md

 I quickly turned to the internet for help and taught myself JavaScript.
 It was a challenging process, but with persistence and determination, I was able to create a functioning chat platform.

-After I had the basic functionality of the chat working, I enlisted the help of my friend `@mh-anwar` to set up a hosting platform and a database to store messages.
-This allowed the chat to be accessible to users at any time and allowed messages to be saved even after the page was closed.
+After I had the basic functionality of the chat working, I enlisted the help of my friend `@mh-anwar` to create new features, while enlisting my dad's server and database to store our chat messages.
+This allowed the site to be accessible to users at any time and allowed messages to be saved even after the page was closed.

 # Fast-forward to 2022...
 Two years later, the website has received over 160 commits and broadcasted over 80,000 messages.
 This doesn't even include the code that I had created before uploading to GitHub!
 Although you might not call it Discord (we argue that it's better), I can honestly say that this chat platform taught me so much about web development and programming in general, and I know that I 100% want to spend the rest of my life in the amazing industry of CS.